DelphiWorlds/Slumber/README.md

 * [SVGIconImageList](https://github.com/EtheaDev/SVGIconImageList)
 * [Kastri](https://github.com/DelphiWorlds/Kastri)

-Note: Although there is a dependency on SVGIconImageList, the project creates the required classes at run-time, so there is no need to install the SVGIconImageList components, however
+Note: Although there is a dependency on SVGIconImageList, the project creates the required classes at run-time, so there is no need to install the SVGIconImageList components.
+See also [Project search paths](#project-search-paths) regarding the include file.

 ## Configuration